 Understanding the Histogram

 Do you use and refer to the Histogram in your digital camera or editing software such as Photoshop or Lightroom?
-Understanding the role of the Histogram in digital photography is very important and can help you to make a perfect exposure.
-Because it is so significant I dedicate one part of our Digital Camera Workshop for Beginners to understanding the Histogram.
+Understanding the role of the Histogram in digital photography is very important and can help you make a perfect exposure.

-As you can see in the image above, the left side of Histogram is pure Black and the right side is pure White.
+As you can see in the image above, the left side of the Histogram is pure Black, and the right side is pure White.
 The vertical axis shows the number of pixels.
-By studying the histogram in this example I know the majority of the pixels are used for highlight area with a few in dark Grey and Black, which can result in overexposure like the image below.
+By studying the Histogram in this example, I know that most of the pixels are used for highlight areas with a few in Dark Grey and Black, resulting in overexposure like the image below.

 Or it can be a High Key image like this one.

 There is no such thing as a perfect Histogram.
-You should compare the histogram with the scene and find out if your main subject is within the range of the histogram.
-For instance try to understand how this Histogram would look as a photographic scene.
+You should compare the Histogram with the scene and find out if your main subject is within the histogram range.
+For instance, try to understand how this Histogram would look like a photographic scene.

-Although it seems very similar to the previous histogram, when you compare it with the scene you understand that it is under-exposed.
+Although it looks pretty similar to the previous Histogram, you understand that it is under-exposed when you compare it with the scene.

 Ted and the Omnilargess Team